axibase/atsd/rule-engine/functions-lookup.md

 Returns label for entity `e`.

-If the entity is not found or doesn't have label, the argument is returned.
+If the entity is not found or it doesn't have a label, the input string `e` is returned.

 ### `getEntity`